Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/about/what-should-someone-do-before-using-unstoppable.md

-# What should someone do before using Unstoppable?
+# What should someone do before using StarBase?

-Before doing anything on Unstoppable users are encouraged to go over the Academy section and get familiar with essential aspects of cryptocurrency and DeFi ecosystem.
+Before doing anything on StarBase users are encouraged to go over the Academy section and get familiar with essential aspects of cryptocurrency and DeFi ecosystem.

 The Academy was built to educate users looking to decentralize capital by investing into cryptocurrencies and the DeFi ecosystem.
 It covers all important aspects, from security fundamentals to DeFi opportunities.